 To a girl who had just arrived from Ecuador I could only ask if where she came from it was as hot as in Madrid.

-The worst was when at the age of 12 a girl from Bulgaria appeared in my classroom.
+The worst part was when at the age of 12 a girl from Bulgaria joined my classroom.
 My first question was to ask her the meaning to the lyrics of the song Dragostea din tei.
 I’m sorry my Romanian and Moldavian friends, I know you will laugh at this.

 These were my first steps.
 My first forays into the world I love.
 That was the way I started to learn, by asking.
-Even through the most simple enquiries I started to realize how eye opening the answers could be and what I could learn from them.
-That was when I began honing my questions to get the most from each situation.
+Even through the most simple enquiries I started to realise how eye opening the answers could be and what I could learn from them.
+That was when I began honing my questions to get the most out of each situation.

 Would you like to get to know me better?
 Start with: